 In May 2011, the FASB issued Accounting Standards Update ("ASU") No. 2011-04, Fair Value Measurement (ASC Topic 820): Amendments to Achieve Common Fair Value Measurement and Disclosure Requirements ("ASU 2011-04") in GAAP and International Financial Reporting Standards ("IFRS").
 Under ASU 2011-04, the guidance amends certain accounting and disclosure requirements related to fair value measurements to ensure that fair value has the same meaning in GAAP and in IFRS and that their respective fair value measurement and disclosure requirements are the same.
 ASU 2011-04 is effective for public entities during interim and annual periods beginning after December 15, 2011.
-Early adoption by public entities is not permitted.
-The Company does not believe that the adoption of this guidance will have a material impact on its financial statements.
+Early adoption by public entities was not permitted.
+The adoption of this guidance did not have a material impact on the Company's financial statements.

-In June 2011, the FASB issued ASU No. 2011-05, Comprehensive Income (ASC Topic 220): Presentation of Comprehensive Income ("ASU 2011-05"), which amends current comprehensive income guidance.
+In June 2011, the FASB issued ASU No. 2011-05, Comprehensive Income (ASC Topic 220): Presentation of Comprehensive Income ("ASU 2011-05"), which amended comprehensive income guidance.
 This accounting update eliminates the option to present the components of other comprehensive income as part of the statement of stockholders' equity.
-Instead, entities must report comprehensive income in either a single continuous statement of comprehensive income, which contains two sections, net income and other comprehensive income, or in two separate but consecutive statements.
+Instead, entities must report comprehensive income either in a single continuous statement of comprehensive income, which contains two sections, net income and other comprehensive income, or in two separate but consecutive statements.
 ASU 2011-05 is effective for public companies during interim and annual periods beginning after December 15, 2011, with early adoption permitted.
-The Company does not believe that the adoption of this guidance will have a material impact on its financial statements.
+The adoption of this guidance did not have a material impact on the Company's financial statements.